gweakliem/web-utils/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

+This is deployed on AWS Amplify.
+The deployment relies on a Github PAT which needs to be regenerated periodically.
+The PAT gets stored in the AWS Amplify Secrets.

 ## Resources

 Sounds downloaded from [SoundBible.com](https://soundbible.com/), licensed under [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/)